Are you financially prepared for retirement?

 Providing for your spouse if the unexpected happens

-If you should pass away suddenly, would your spouse be able to cope with the financial burden that follows?
+If you should pass away suddenly, would your spouse be able to cope with the financial burden?
 Just as we do our best to look after our loved ones during our working life, we also want to make sure they’re financially cared for if we’re no longer around to take care of them.

 Life insurance is incredibly important, and should always be factored into retirement costs.
-The last thing you want is to leave your surviving spouse with a mountain of debt during a difficult time of loss.
+The last thing you want is to leave your spouse with a mountain of debt during a difficult time.
 Life insurance can help them deal with everyday living expenses and funeral costs.
 Insurance can provide a safety net for your spouse so they can maintain their lifestyle and adequately manage their financial responsibilities when you’re gone.

 The downsizing decision

-Once retirement age rolls around, it’s common for many Aussies to think about the possibility of selling their house and moving elsewhere.
-There can be many different reasons: perhaps the children have all grown up and moved away, or the old neighborhood isn’t what it used to be, or the house maintenance and upkeep seem to be increasingly time-consuming; maybe you’re selling for health reasons or looking for a lifestyle change.
+Once retirement age rolls around, it’s common for many Aussies to consider selling their house and moving elsewhere.
+There can be many different reasons for this: perhaps the children have all grown up and moved away, or house maintenance and upkeep is becoming increasingly time-consuming and you’re looking for a lifestyle change, or maybe you’re selling for health reasons.

-1. Are you psychologically prepared to leave the house you’ve lived in for much of your adult life, and have you researched the area you intend to move to sufficiently to know what you’re getting yourself into?
+1. Are you psychologically prepared to leave the house you’ve lived in for much of your adult life?
+Have you researched the area you intend to move to sufficiently to know what you’re getting yourself into?

 2. Will the money you gain from selling your home affect your age pension entitlements?
 The Department of Human Services can provide more information on this.